 }

-By customizing your elements with the Styling Panel, you can create unique and impressive user interfaces in your web and mobile applications.
+By customizing your elements with the Styling Panel, you can create impressive interfaces for your web and mobile applications.
+In this section, you can configure the following settings: